 • Based on age – limiting housing opportunity to those below 55 years old.

-• Based on sex – favoring a particular gender only (either male or female) when it comes to housing opportunities.
+• Based on sex – favoring a particular gender only (or sexual orientation gender identity) when it comes to housing opportunities.

 • Based on familial status – denying a housing rental or purchase to an individual with a child below 18.